top of page

 How many bathtubs and whirlpools are in the house?
 How many gallons are needed to fill

 each?
-Note: While small tubs are usually about 40 gallons, deep soaking can hold up to 120 gallons.
+Note: While small tubs usually hold about 40 gallons, deep soaking can hold up to 120 gallons.
 As with showering, remember, most people bathe at temperatures between 102°F to 108°F.

 • Schedules: